Saga plc: Magazine

 Saga operates a subscription magazine, Saga Magazine, with a circulation of 627,000 and a readership of one million per month; it has been described as the "United Kingdom's biggest selling monthly subscription title".
 Founded by Paul Bach, under his editorship, it became Britain's biggest selling monthly magazine.

 Television campaign

-In 2021 Saga launched a new television campaign called Experience is Everything, featuring actor Nicholas Farrell.
+In 2021 Saga launched a television advertising campaign called Experience is Everything with actor Nicholas Farrell.